brisberg/WitchCoven-mod/README.md

-# WitchCoven-mod
+# Witch Coven (mod)

-KeeperRL Mod.
-Adds a playable Witch Coven faction.
+Witch Coven is a mod for [KeeperRL](https://keeperrl.com/) which adds a playable Witch Coven faction.